water473/Market-Imbalance-Algorithm/README.md

 ### Trading Signals and Backtesting

 - **Entry Signals:**
   - For **Bullish FVG**, the strategy enters long immediately when the gap condition is met.
+This strategy only allows one position to be open at a time.
   - For **Bearish FVG**, it waits for a retracement before entering short.
+This strategy also only allows one position to be open at a time.

 - **Holding Period:**
-  Positions are held for a fixed number of days (e.g., 2 days) before exiting.
+  Positions are held for a fixed number of days (e.g., 2 days) before exiting and allowing another position to be opened.

 - **Return Calculations:**
   Daily log returns are accumulated and exponentiated to yield cumulative returns, which are then compared with a buy-and-hold benchmark.